keeganmjgreen/constrained_node_allocation_balancer/README.md

 The algorithm's second step is adjusting the limits of any inactive nodes.

-### Step 3: Balance the descendent nodes' allotments
+### Step 3: Balance the descendant nodes' allotments

 *Function `constrained_node_allocation_balancer`.*